 The likelihood of low achievement in the science classroom is more prevalent for students in special education due to their disability, their school experiences, and for some their socioeconomic status.
 Frequently, special education students come from low socioeconomic backgrounds that influence achievement scores.
 Ways in which socioeconomic status can influence student success are geographic location of the home, parent status (e.g. single parent, grand parent, or adoptive parent), parental employment and income level, parental education level, and parental attitude toward education (Ramburuth & Hartel, 2010).
 Students from low income families are not often enrolled in private pre-schools, do not usually travel, and have parental role models with lower education levels.
 As a result, these students enter the public-school system significantly below their peers (Toth, 2013).

 Other difficulties for students with disabilities are due to their specific learning disability and the way it affects their ability to be successful.
 Students with working memory issues can have difficulty performing an operation or manipulation with it, and producing a result.
 A helpful solution for these students can be solved by working in groups and performing experiments to demonstrate the standard or skill.
 Students with comprehension difficulties can have trouble defining vocabulary words and assessing verbal knowledge.
 Some students are auditory learners while others are visual.
 Finally, students with reading difficulties can find a science text book that is two years above grade level challenging when they are reading several years below grade level.
 If the student’s disability is in fluency the text book can be easily read to the student.
-If the disability is with comprehension, understanding the material is more difficult for the student (Mastropieri, Scruggs, Norland, Berkeley, McDuffie, Tornquist & Connors, 2006).
+If the disability is with comprehension, understanding the material is more difficult for the student (Mastropieri, Scruggs, Norland, Berkeley, McDuffie, Tornquist, & Connors, 2006).
 This study will look at interactive word walls as a strategy for learning and memorizing science vocabulary words.

 To help students with learning challenging vocabulary in the science classroom different strategies have been implemented and will be discussed in further detail in chapter two.
 These strategies include syllable-based reading and morphology.